natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Des%20Moines.md

 * Large crew complement allows for a decent survivability
 * Ammo stowage rooms are located below the waterline
 * Decent ammo variety for both the 8-inch and 5-inch guns including HE-VT, HE and AP type rounds
-* Overall armour is fine
+* Overall armour is above average for a cruiser

 '''Cons:'''